mmkar5/Missing_Residue_Finder_fromPDB/README.md

 Same as **PDB_Missing_Residue.py**, except that the chains having same sequence as well as missing residue information are removed and such chain names are concatenated.

+## Description for PDB_Missing_Residue_unique

+Processes just the mmCIF header files, and after processing deletes the downloaded files.

 Cock, P.J. et al., 2009.
 Biopython: freely available Python tools for computational molecular biology and bioinformatics.
 Bioinformatics, 25(11), pp.1422–1423.